 Financial Reporting Entity: In evaluating how to define the Authority for financial reporting purposes, management has considered all potential component units.
-The decision whether or not to include a potential component unit in the reporting entity was made by applying the criteria set forth in U.S. generally accepted accounting principles (GAAP).
-As defined by U.S. generally accepted accounting principles, the financial reporting entity consists of (a) the primary government, (b) organizations for which the primary government is financially accountable, and (c) other organizations for which the primary government is not accountable, but for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
+The decision whether or not to include a potential component unit in the reporting entity was made by applying the criteria set forth by GAAP.
+As defined by GAAP, the financial reporting entity consists of (a) the primary government, (b) organizations for which the primary government is financially accountable, and (c) other organizations for which the primary government is not accountable, but for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
 Component units are legally separate organizations for which the elected officials of the primary government are financially accountable.
 In addition, component units can be other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.

-The Authority determined that the only entity to consider when applying the above criteria was Palm Beach County, Florida.
+The Authority found that the only entity to consider when applying the above criteria was Palm Beach County, Florida.
 The Board of County Commissioners of Palm Beach County appoints the governing Board of the Authority and is financially accountable for the operations of the Authority.
 Accordingly, the Authority is considered a component unit of Palm Beach County, Florida.